magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 * [`boot-cljs-repl`][7]: a `boot` task providing a REPL for CLJS development;

-    > NOTE 2: we already used `boot-cljs` task in the previous tutorial.
+    > NOTE 2: we already used the `boot-cljs` task in the previous tutorial.

 ## CLJ-based HTTP server

-Let's start by adding `boot-http` server to our `build.boot` file located in the `modern-cljs` home directory.
+Let's start by adding the `boot-http` server to our `build.boot` file located in the `modern-cljs` home directory.

 ```clj
 (set-env!